 - The Top 100 Linux Distros on Distrowatch 2016

 This page was written in 2010, and Linux has moved on a bit, but many of the the points below are still current.
 Here is a great up to date summary

 Information wants to be free

-Sometimes Linux looks to me like a cool way forward, a cool new computing system that could free the world from the clutches of Microsoft, Apple, and Google.
+Sometimes Linux looks to me like a cool way forward, a cool new computing system that could free the world from the clutches of Microsoft and Apple.

 Before going any further, I want to make it clear that this is not because I don’t like paying for Microsoft.
 In fact I can say happily that I’ve never paid for any Microsoft programme.
 Unlike corporations, government departments, and some self righteous Americans, I wouldn’t pay for Microsoft software if hell froze over.
 I actually find it far easier to go to Torentz and find an activated copy of Windows 7 and set it up, than I do to set up a Linux o/s